TimMouskhelichvili/personal/public/static/markdown/blog/typescript-typeof/en.md

 title: How does typeof work in TypeScript?
 openGraphImage: ./images/cover.png
 date: 2021-12-14
-description: A guide on how does typeof work in TypeScript?
+description: A guide on how does the typeof operator work in TypeScript?
 author: Tim Mouskhelichvili
 tags: typescript
 ---